 AI-generated (Gemini Pro)

-GDPR Compliant Test Data: How to Generate and Use It Safely
+GDPR Test Data (2026): How to Generate Compliant and Anonymized Datasets

-GDPR Compliant Test Data: How to Generate and Use It Safely
+GDPR Test Data (2026): How to Generate Compliant and Anonymized Datasets

 Testing with real personal data creates unnecessary risk and can violate GDPR if there is no lawful basis for using it in test environments.
 Scope: EU/EEA GDPR.
 UK GDPR applies equivalent principles.